 This course introduces students to traditional and contemporary principles, theories, models and research on leadership across cultures and sub-cultures within various societies.
 It will examine leadership from an interdisciplinary perspective, thereby drawing upon theories and research in psychology, political science, anthropology and women studies.
 The course will also examine leadership in practice through the exploration of a variety of leaders, leadership styles and challenges for diverse gender and racial/ethnic groups in various societies.
 Students will also learn about and have a basis for reflecting on and assessing their leadership skills, styles and what it means to be a leader in an increasing diverse and global world.
+Prerequisite: any course in the SBS concentration.

-SBS 390 and 490: Advanced Topics in Social and Behavioral Sciences
+SBS 290 Topics in Social and Behavioral Sciences